-I graduated initially from the Universities of Cambridge (BA-1981) and Durham (MSc-1982) before starting a career with Britoil in the oil industry.
-As an exploration geophysicist, I spent my time poring over seismic sections to map the geology beneath the North Sea and recommend potential drilling locations.
-Unfortunately, not even the discovery of gas on one of my prospects was enough to keep me in a job when the oil price plummeted in 1986, so I seized the opportunity to go back to school and learn something new.
+Following degrees from the Universities of Cambridge (BA-1981) and Durham (MSc-1982), I started work in the oil industry as an exploration geophysicist with Britoil.
+Unfortunately, not even the discovery of gas on one of my North Sea prospects was enough to keep me in a job when the oil price plummeted in 1986, so I went back to school to learn something new.
 One year later, I left the University of Bradford (MSc-1987) armed with a degree in Radio Frequency and Microwave Engineering.
 I was taken on as a research scientist in the Telecommunications laboratory of the GEC Hirst Research Centre, where I developed innovative circuits for a range of wireless communication systems.

-After a brief flirtation with military radars, I was attracted to more peaceful use of technology so I moved to Thomson Consumer Electronics’ R&D laboratory in Strasbourg in 1990.
+After a brief flirtation with military radars, I moved to Thomson Consumer Electronics’ R&D laboratory in Strasbourg in 1990.
 After initially working on satellite TV outdoor units, I was responsible for developing in-home wireless communication systems and for participating in ETSI standardization.
-When the Strasbourg center closed in 1996, I moved to what is now called Technicolor R&D France in Rennes.
-I spent a number of years managing a team of engineers developing state of the art radio frequency technology for both terrestrial and satellite media communication systems.
-I then moved on to research on mobile broadcast systems whilst still finding time to complete a technology-oriented business degree at the Angers Business School (MS-2007).
-More recently I have been leading activities covering hybrid broadcast/broadband networking and context-aware systems for digital life services.
+When the Strasbourg center closed in 1996, I moved to Technicolor R&D France in Rennes.
+I spent a few years managing a team of engineers developing state of the art radio frequency technology for both terrestrial and satellite media communication systems.
+I then moved on to researching mobile broadcast systems whilst still finding time to complete a technology-oriented business degree at the Angers Business School (MS-2007).
+More recent research interests have focused on exploiting both in-home and smartphone sensors for detecting activities, identifying individuals and determining user habits.